Henry Beaufoy Merlin: Death

-On 27 September 1873 Merlin died after a very short illness at his home in Little Abercrombie Street, Leichhardt, Sydney.
+On 27 September 1873, Merlin died after a very short illness at his home in Little Abercrombie Street, Leichhardt, Sydney.
 The cause was an 'inflammation of the lungs supervening upon the epidemic (a kind of influenza) which has lately been so general in Sydney.'

 The Evening News, which recorded his death, also gave an insight into the character of this highly motivated and successful man:

 Mr. Merlin had won the esteem of a wide circle of friends by his kindness of heart, and singularly unpretentious, straight-forward, and genial character.
 Energetic, temperate, and active to a remarkable degree, his unexpected decease [sic.] will surprise as well as grieve all to whom he was known.
 As a photographic artist, he was almost without rival, while his talents as a writer were of a superior kind, although the want of leisure greatly interfered with his literary tastes.

 Legacy

 Whilst Merlin was well known as a photographer at the time of his death, it was not until 1951 that the extent of his photographic achievement, and that of his assistant, Charles Bayliss, was realised with the discovery of approximately 3,000 glass photographic negatives neatly packed in cedar and metal boxes.
-The find was subsequently titled the Holtermann collection in honour of Bernhardt Holtermann, who had financed the enterprise of taking the photographs.
+The find was subsequently titled the Holtermann collection in honour of Bernhardt Holtermann, who had financed the enterprise of photographing.

-After Merlin's death his wife and children returned to England.
+After Merlin's death, his wife and children returned to England.
 Merlin's mother found herself in financial distress following his death, and funds were collected to assist her.

 Merlin's lasting legacy is the Holtermann Collection.
-As Keast Burke put it "Australia must forever owe a deep debt of gratitude to Beaufoy Merlin, for his photography proved to be the true historian of that time and place—incomparable, authentic[,] unchallengeable."
-In 2013 the Holtermann collection of photographs was listed on the UNESCO Memory of the World Programme.
+As Keast Burke put it, "Australia must forever owe a deep debt of gratitude to Beaufoy Merlin, for his photography proved to be the true historian of that time and place—incomparable, authentic[,] unchallengeable."
+In 2013, the Holtermann collection of photographs was listed on the UNESCO Memory of the World Programme.